ZhongYu-Du/New-Phy-Seed-bank-meta/README.md

 ================

-![Picos de Europa National Park, Cantabrian Mountains, Spain](data/fernandezpascual/Picos%20de%20Europa.jpg)
+![Picos de Europa National Park, Cantabrian Mountains, Spain](Picos%20de%20Europa.jpg)

-# The global seed germination spectrum of alpine plants
+# The seed germination spectrum of alpine plants: a global meta-analysis

-This repository stores all the information related to the publication *The global seed germination spectrum of alpine plants*, including the raw datasets, the scripts to perform data cleaning and analysis, and the `Rmarkdown` files to create the manuscript.
+This repository stores all information related to the manuscript *The seed germination spectrum of alpine plants: a global meta-analysis*, including raw data, `R` scripts to process and analyse data, and `Rmarkdown` files to create the manuscript.

 ## Contents